IFTTT stands for IF-THIS-THEN-THAT!

 An Applet is IFTTT’s way to create action out of the many connections and services provided by IFTTT.
-Some services are already made by the services connect to IFTTT.
-However, you can also create some of them by using the IFTTT count or IFTTT Pro account.
+Some services are already made by the services connected to IFTTT.
+However, you can also create some of them by using the IFTTT account or IFTTT Pro account.

 How do you create an applet?

 An IF THIS (When) statement is what IFTTT uses as a trigger for your automation.
-You can select a service (such as Twitter or Dropbox, or Google Assistant) and use the services’ provided triggers.
-For example:
+You can select a service (such as Twitter or Dropbox, or Google Assistant) and use the services provided triggers.

 Filter Code is the use of coding to create sub-conditions within your IFTTT Trigger.
 You are ‘filtering’ through the service’s available variables to make the trigger work under specific conditions based on the code you create.